 An applicant who does not complete the admission application process or enroll for the semester in which they are offered admission will be canceled and placed in an inactive status.
-Offers of admission cannot be deferred to a future semester.
-In order to be reconsidered for a future semester, the applicant must submit in writing their desire to have their file reactivated as well as provide updated transcripts and do so by the subsequent deadline.
+Offers of admission may be deferred to a future semester upon approval of their Admission Counselor.
+Applicants must communicate their desire to have their file reactivated as well as provide updated transcripts and do so by the subsequent deadline.
 At that time, an Admissions Counselor will assess what is needed to update the student's previous file and reactivate the admission application process.